sorinirimies/codingChallenge/README.md

 https://github.com/IhwanID/belajar-android-jetpack-pro

 2. Write automation tests based on the sample project you chose.
 Automations tests should include:
-- going from main movies list screen to the details screen of the app => 1 scenario outline : Check movie details (features folder)
+- going from main movies list screen to the details screen of the app
 - filtering movies based on year or popularity

 3. Cucumber UI features: